segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Segment Data Lakes sends Segment data to a cloud data store, either AWS S3 or Azure Data Lake Storage Gen2 (ADLS), in a format optimized to reduce processing for data analytics and data science workloads.
 Segment data is great for building machine learning models for personalization and recommendations, and for other large scale advanced analytics.
 Data Lakes reduces the amount of processing required to get real value out of your data.

 > info ""
 > Segment Data Lakes is available to Business tier customers only.
+Azure Data Lakes is currently in Public Beta.

 To learn more about Segment Data Lakes, check out the Segment blog post [Introducing Segment Data Lakes](https://segment.com/blog/introducing-segment-data-lakes/){:target="_blank"}.